gabrielnegreira/easyQPCR/README.md

 Both approaches should yield similar results.
 Note that option 1 does not require the determination of Ct values.

 # Acknowledgements
-The method for determination of amplification efficiency and inference of initial amount of target DNA is based on approach described in:
+As mentioned before, the method for determination of amplification efficiency and inference of initial amount of target DNA is based on approach described in:

 - Christian Ramakers, Jan M Ruijter, Ronald H.Lekanne Deprez, Antoon F.M Moorman, *Assumption-free analysis of quantitative real-time polymerase chain reaction (PCR) data*,